MSc Electronics Engineering (18-month route)

 Our enthusiastic staff is always looking for new ways to enhance your learning experience and over recent years, we have won national awards for our innovative teaching ideas.
 In addition, our staff are active in research and useful elements of it are reflected on the learning experience.

-The School of Engineering and Computer Science has a reputation for innovation in teaching and learning, where nearly all MSc modules are delivered through a combination of traditional face-to-face teaching and backup tutorial's using the University's StudyNet web based facility.
+The Department of Engineering and Computer Science has a reputation for innovation in teaching and learning, where nearly all MSc modules are delivered through a combination of traditional face-to-face teaching and backup tutorial's using the University's StudyNet web based facility.
 StudyNet allows students to access electronic teaching and learning resources, and conduct electronic discussions with staff and other students.

 A heavy emphasis is placed on theory and practice, and the School has a policy of using industrial standard software wherever possible.